locka99/opcua/docs/setup.md

 ### Visual Studio

 1. Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 You must install C++ and 64-bit platform support.
-2. `rustup toolchain install stable-x86_64-pc-windows-msvc`
+2. Use rustup to install the `install stable-x86_64-pc-windows-msvc` during setup or by typing `rustup toolchain install stable-x86_64-pc-windows-msvc` from the command line.
 3. Download and install http://slproweb.com/download/Win64OpenSSL-1_1_0i.exe
 4. Set an environment variable `OPENSSL_DIR` to point to the installation location, e.g. `C:\OpenSSL-Win64`

 Ensure that `%OPENSSL_DIR%\bin` is on your `PATH`.

-Note this is a 64-bit build.
-I haven't tried creating 32-bit builds but it may work by adjusting 64 to 32 as required.
+Note this is a 64-bit build configuration.
+32-bit builds should also work by replacing 64 with 32 as required.

 ## Linux

 How you do this depends on your dist, either through `apt-get` or `dnf`.

-1. Install latest stable rust, e.g. via `rustup`
+1. Install gcc and OpenSSL development libs & headers, e.g. `sudo apt-get gcc libssl-dev` for Debian based systems.
-2. Install gcc and OpenSSL development libs & headers, e.g. `sudo apt-get gcc libssl-dev`
+2. Use rustup to install the latest stable rust during setup.

 Adjust your package names as appropriate for other versions of Linux.